 - Personal protective equipment.

-There are 119 automated external defibrillator (AED) devices located in Hormel Foods plants and approximately 1,700 trained responders.
+There are 149 automated external defibrillator (AED) devices located in Hormel Foods plants and approximately 1,700 trained responders.
 Response team members receive biennial training in blood-borne pathogens, first aid, CPR and the use of the AED.
-AED readiness is ensured through a daily check of the AEDs.
-The lives of four employees have been saved since the inception of the AED program at Hormel Foods in 2008.
+AED readiness is ensured through a daily check of the AEDs, and biannual drills are conducted to enhance responder readiness.
+The lives of five employees have been saved since the inception of the AED program at Hormel Foods in 2008.

 Hormel Foods has a Corporate Safety Steering Committee that provides companywide safety process leadership to all business units of Hormel Foods and its subsidiaries.
 Hormel Foods has long been at the forefront of the industry in employee safety.
 The committee further drives our leadership in this area.

 - Driving continuous improvement of the safety process;

 - Analyzing key safety metrics and worker compensation trends;